sodadata/docs/soda/quick-start-sip.md

 *Last modified on {% last_modified_at %}*

 Is Soda the data quality testing solution you've been looking for?
 Take a sip and see! <br />
-Use the example data in this tutorial to set up and run a simple Soda scan for data quality.
+Use the example data in this quick tutorial to set up and run a simple Soda scan for data quality.<br />
+💡 For standard set up instructions, see [Get started]({% link soda/setup-guide.md %}).

 [Set up Soda](#install-soda-from-the-command-line)| 2 minutes<br />
 [Build an example data source](#build-an-example-data-source) | 2 minutes<br />
 [Connect Soda to the data source](#connect-soda-to-the-data-source-and-a-soda-cloud-account) | 5 minutes<br />
 [Write checks and run a scan](#write-some-checks-and-run-a-scan) | 5 minutes<br />
 <br />

 ## Set up Soda